amcolex/turbofec-arm/README.md

 About TurboFEC-ARM
 ==================

-TurboFEC-ARM is an adaptation of the [TurboFEC library](https://github.com/ttsou/turbofec), originally designed for x86 architectures, now ported to support ARM-based systems such as Raspberry Pi 5 and similar ARM devices.
-This library includes implementations of LTE forward error correction encoders and decoders, covering convolutional codes, turbo codes, and the associated rate matching units that manage block interleaving, bit selection, and pruning.
+This project is a fork of [udevlog/turbofec-arm](https://github.com/udevlog/turbofec-arm), which is itself a port of the original [TurboFEC library](https://github.com/ttsou/turbofec) to support ARM NEON SIMD instructions.
+This version modernizes the build system by replacing Autotools with CMake, providing a more streamlined and maintainable development experience.

+The library provides implementations of 3GPP LTE forward error correction encoders and decoders, covering convolutional codes, turbo codes, and the associated rate matching units that manage block interleaving, bit selection, and pruning.
 The ARM version leverages NEON instructions for optimized performance on ARM hardware.

 LTE specification and sections: